 The mother of all volcanic eruptions, the Theran eruption abruptly ended the great Minoan culture of the Bronze Age.

 A layer of tephra (a kind of volcanic ash) from the Theran eruption has been found in a lake in Western Turkey.
-Geologists agree that it is the biggest natural event that has ever been recorded by humans.
+Geologists agree that the eruption of the volcano is the biggest natural event that has ever been recorded by humans.

 The exact date of the eruption isn’t known, but the Egyptian New Kingdom’s records may contain a reference to the event in around 1560-1546 BC.

 Like Pompeii, Akrotiri was covered in lava and its remains are slowly being excavated.
-Unlike archaeological sites such as Pompeii, no humans or precious objects have been found at the site.
+In fact, it lay undiscovered until the ash from the volcanic eruption was being used to build the Suez Canal.
+Unlike archaeological sites such as Pompeii, no human remains or precious objects have been found at the site.
 Clearly the residents had time to beat an orderly retreat.

 Right at the southwestern tip of the island, you can walk through the streets of Akrotiri.
-This small hamlet has been a fishing village since at least the sixth century BC!
+This small hamlet has been a fishing village from the late Neolithic times ( since at least the sixth century BC!)
 It was the main stopover port between Cyprus and the advanced Minoan civilization of Crete.
 Akrotiri copper molds and crucibles hint at a major source of the village’s wealth.